FrostyX/infra-docs/docs/sysadmin-guide/sops/mirrormanager.rst

 mirrorlist containers and mirrorlist servers
 ============================================
-Every hour at :55 after the hour, mm-backend01 generates a pkl file with all the current mirrormanager infomration in it and syncs it to proxies and mirrorlist-servers.
+Every hour at :55 after the hour, mm-backend01 generates a pkl file with all the current mirrormanager information in it and syncs it to proxies and mirrorlist-servers.
 Each proxy accepts requests to mirrors.fedoraproject.org on apache, then uses haproxy to determine what backend will reply.
 There are 2 containers defined on each proxy: mirrorlist1 and mirrorlist2. haproxy will look for those first, then fall back to any